Donald Healey: Early life

-Donald Healey married Ivy Maud James (she died in 1980) on 21 October 1921 and they had three sons.
+Donald Healey married Ivy Maud James (d.
+1980) on 21 October 1921 and they had three sons.

 Triumph

 Healey found rally driving and motor racing more interesting than his garage and its car hire business and used the garage to prepare cars for competition.
 He first entered the Monte Carlo Rally in 1929 driving a Triumph 7 but in 1931 Donald Healey won the Monte Carlo Rally driving a 4½-litre Invicta and was 2nd overall the next year.
 Now in demand as a competition driver he sold the garage business, moved to the Midlands to work for Riley but soon moved to the Triumph Motor Company as experimental manager.
 The next year he was made technical director and responsible for the design of all Triumph cars.
 He created the Triumph Southern Cross and then the Triumph Dolomite 8 straight-eight sports car in 1935 following his class win, and 3rd overall, in the 1934 Monte Carlo Rally in a Triumph Gloria of his own design —the previous year a train demolished their Dolomite on a foggy level crossing miraculously sparing Healey and his co-driver.
 Triumph went into liquidation in 1939 but Healey remained on the premises as works manager for H M Hobson making aircraft engine carburettors for the Ministry of Supply.
 Later in the war he worked with Humber on armoured cars.
 Donald Healey was keen to begin making his own cars, planning post-war sports cars with colleague and chassis specialist Achille Sampietro.